tbezo/pynetdicom_wrapper/README.md

 ## Usage
-When using the pynetdicom_wrapper you first create an instance of PynetdicomWrapper with the patient ID and the plan name as parameters.
+When using the pynetdicom_wrapper you first create an instance of PynetdicomWrapper with the patient ID and the plan ID as parameters.
 After that you call the .get_series() method with at least a Path to a (temporary) directory were the images can be stored in and the image type.
 The temporary directory can be created with the "tempfile" module from the python standard library